E. Florence Barker

 E. Florence Barker (Whittredge; March 29, 1840 – September 11, 1897) was a leader and an activist in the American woman's club movement.
 She was a co-founder and charter member, of a charitable organization, serving as the first president of the National Woman's Relief Corps (WRC).
 Elected in July 1883, she understood the need to negotiate cooperation with the parent organization, the Grand Army of the Republic.
 Barker was an eloquent speaker, and wrote more than a thousand letters during her administration.

 Early years and education

-E. Florence Whittredge (Note: Hamersly records Barker's first name as Elzina, while Findagrave records it as Elgina.) was born in Lynnfield, Massachusetts, on March 29, 1840.
+E. Florence Whittredge (Note: Hamersly records Barker's first name as Elzina.) was born in Lynnfield, Massachusetts, on March 29, 1840.
 Her parents were William A. and Mary J. (Skinner) Whittredge.
 She was educated in the public school of Lynnfield and at Thetford Academy in Thetford, Vermont.

 Career

 Pre-civil war

 On June 18, 1863, she married Colonel Thomas Erskine Barker (1839-1896), of Gilmanton, New Hampshire, he being on a furlough, recovering from wounds received in the Battle of Chancellorsville during the Civil War.
 In July of the same year, Colonel Barker was able to resume command of his 12th New Hampshire Volunteer Infantry regiment.
 His wife joined him in August at Point Lookout, Maryland, and remained at the front until the following April.
 Her tent was nicely decorated, and was a cheerful rendezvous for the officers.
 This experience gained of camp life during wartime increased her regard for the Union soldiers, whom she so often met in camp and hospitals, for she was very patriotic.